 Scholarship Grant Procedures

 Lead Virginia operates as a charitable organization described in Section 501(c)(3) of the Internal Revenue Code, as amended.
 Pursuant to the terms of its Articles of Incorporation, as amended, as well as its disclosures to the Internal Revenue Service as expressed in its application for tax-exempt status (the “Form 1023”), Lead Virginia is a non-partisan statewide leadership organization which provides an annual, seven session educational program intended to create a network of informed and active leaders with a shared vision for Virginia’s future.
 Each program class comprises a diverse group of approximately 50 senior-level executives from public and private businesses, economic development agencies, elected and appointed government positions, the professions, education and nonprofit agencies.
-Through the shared experience of seven intense monthly sessions held across the state, the participants in the Lead Virginia program learn about regional differences and statewide needs.
+Through the shared experience of six intense monthly sessions held across the state, the participants in the Lead Virginia program learn about regional differences and statewide needs.
 Lead Virginia has established a scholarship program to help Lead Virginia achieve the diversity it seeks in each annual program class.
 Lead Virginia intends that all scholarship grants will be made pursuant to a set of established, objective, non discriminatory criteria.
 The Scholarship Grant Procedures (the “Procedures”) described below will guide all Lead Virginia determinations as to eligibility and selection criteria governing Lead Virginia scholarships.